Kosmas/pnx_things_i_bought/README.md

 ```
 * validations exist in ecto but they have to be run manually
 * Phoenix currently only comes with Postgres database connectivity
+* is it posible to redirect to the show page from the save method?
+Can we get saved record's id?